+Please join other Fat Studies scholars at the J.W.
+Marriott in Indianapolis, IN from March 28-31, 2018 for the PCA/ACA National Conference.
 Presenters must become members of the Popular Culture Association.
-Find more information on the conference and organization at http://pcaaca.org/conference/national.php.
+Find more information on the conference and organization at http://pcaaca.org/national-conference/.

-All submissions are welcome, but please use the information above to ensure your proposal fits within the academic and political scopes of Fat Studies.
+All submissions are welcome, but please ensure your proposal fits within the academic and political scopes of Fat Studies.
 Please also be mindful that Fat Studies is a political project and not merely an umbrella term for all discussions of larger bodies.
-Also, we encourage submitters to rethink using words like “obesity” and “overweight” in their presentations unless they are used ironically, within quotes, or accompanied by a political analysis.
+Additionally, submitters should rethink using words like “obesity” and “overweight” in their presentations unless they are used ironically, within quotes, or accompanied by a political analysis.

 Topics may include but are not limited to: